csaude/openmrs-module-mpi/README.md

 - Edit the `db.env` file and be sure to change at least the passwords and any other values to match your requirements.
 - Edit the `application.yml` file and make sure that the spring datasource username and password match those defined in the `db.env` file, you can also tweak more field values to match your requirements.

+**IMPORTANT**
+- For security reasons, **DO NOT** expose the OpenCR instance on the public internet

+### Setting Up Certificates
+- Generate OpenCR server certificates and a client certificate for OpenMRS instance using [this guide](https://github.com/intrahealth/client-registry/tree/master/server/serverCertificates) and please keep note of the locations of the generated files, they will be needed in later steps.
+- Copy the generated OpenCR server certificates to the directory containing the `docker-compose.prod.yml` file.

 #### Update Config File
 Open the `config_production.json` and make the following changes,